skip to main content

 The Department of Biology welcomes graduate applications from individuals with diverse backgrounds, experiences, and viewpoints.

 Applicants to the graduate program in the Department of Biology should have a strong background in the biological sciences including coursework in general biology, genetics, ecology or physiology, chemistry, and mathematics.
 However, applicants missing coursework in one or more of these areas may be admitted conditionally (for example, on the condition that they take a course in genetics during their first semester of enrollment).
-For regular Fall admission, application materials must be received by January 15th.
+For regular Fall (August) admission, application materials must be received by January 15th.
 Applications received after this time will only be considered if spaces are available (see below).
+For Spring (January) admission, application materials must be received by October 15.

-Graduate students are admitted to the Department of Biology in one of three categories, and students should clearly indicate the category to which they are applying in their Statement of Purpose.
+Graduate students are admitted to the Department of Biology in one of four categories, and students should clearly indicate the category to which they are applying in their Statement of Research Interests and Potential Research Questions.

 1. Ph.D. student with a specific Major Advisor